allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 The algorithm leaves an uneven distribution, but that’s ok.
 None of the consumers is actually busy, so they’re satisfied with their current max-rate.

-#### Distributing rate across data centers
+#### Distributing the rate across data centers

 One of our Hermes clusters operates in an active–passive Kafka setup.
 Just one DC is handling production data, while the other one gets just a few requests per second.

-When we were about to deploy the new version of Hermes Consumers to this cluster, we noticed two bugs with the old version.
+When we were about to deploy the new version of consumers to this cluster, we noticed two bugs with the old version.
 Both of them had to do with the way the number of consumers was determined by looking up some metrics in Zookeeper.